Large-Scale Estimation under Unknown Heteroskedasticity: Introduction

 \section{Introduction}

 The central task of this paper is the large-scale, optimal estimation of unit-specific parameters under unknown heteroskedasticity.
-Motivating examples\footnote{Examples of the following three applications are \cite{Chetty2018}, \cite{Gilraine2020}, and \cite{Liu2020} respectively.} of this include estimation of intergenerational mobilities of individual neighborhoods that are used to inform families on the areas with highest potentials for upward mobility, or estimation of teacher value-added that is necessary as inputs in high-stakes labor decisions.
+Motivating examples\footnote{Examples of the following three applications are \cite{Chetty2018}, \cite{Gilraine2020}, and \cite{Liu2020} respectively.} include estimating intergenerational mobility of neighborhoods to guide families toward areas with the highest potential for upward mobility, or teacher value-added for use as inputs in high-stakes labor decisions.
 We work within the following model in which, or variations of it, the estimation problem of these applications are framed\footnote{We focus on \eqref{eq:disagg} for common $J_i=J$ and discuss variations such as heterogeneous $J_i$ subsequently in Section~\ref{sec:ext}.
 This is because the central feature of our analysis is the unknown heteroskedasticity.}: